nounsDAO/nouns-monorepo/packages/vrbs-webapp/README.md

 # @vrbs/webapp

-This package contains the source for the N00uns webapp at [vrbs.wtf](https://vrbs.wtf).
+This package contains the source for the Vrbs webapp at [vrbs.wtf](https://vrbs.wtf).

 ## Quickstart